Skip to main content

 In production mode, fallow detects dependencies that are only imported via import type:

-These packages should be devDependencies since types are erased at runtime and don’t need to be installed in production.
+These packages belong in devDependencies since types are erased at runtime and don’t need to be installed in production.

 In monorepos, production mode catches dependencies that should be devDependencies, keeping each package’s install footprint minimal.